klaalo/shibboleth-idp-dockerized/README.md

 Unicon discontinued to maintain this image, I desided to fork this repository and modify it accordingly by our current needs and changes.

 - Sami Silén (<sami.silen@csc.fi>)

+I needed latest versions so another fork has emerged.
+I try to follow CSC guys as much as I can as they do awesome work over there.
+But I can't quarantine that this gets updated, so you should follow CSC's version.

+- Kari Laalo (you know how to reach me)

 ## LICENSE